olivermrose/hypeline/README.md

-<h1 align="center">Hypeline</h1>
+<h1 align="center">Hyperion</h1>

 <p align="center">A sleek, batteries included chat client for Twitch.</p>

 ![Preview](.github/assets/preview.png)

 > [!IMPORTANT]
-> Hypeline is still under heavy development and currently has no public releases.
+> Hyperion is still under heavy development and currently has no public releases.
 If you want to test out the application early, you'll have to build from source.

 ## Building